The-wang-qiao/code-review-augre/README.md

 Usage: augre [OPTIONS] [COMMAND]

 Commands:
-  review  Performs a code review
+  review  Performs a code review of the current `git diff HEAD^` ask     Gives a response to the specified prompt stop    St